 MSRP Invoice Price Destination Fee Holdback Dealer Cost

-To avoid overpaying on a new Volkswagen Touareg, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Volkswagen Touareg, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 What's New in 2017?

 The 2017 Volkswagen Touareg is largely the same as the prior model year.
 One of the main changes is that the base trim now comes standard with a variety of features that used to be only available as upgrades.
 Furthermore, the manufacturer opted to change the name of the second trim level to the Wolfsburg Edition.

 The 2017 Volkswagen Touareg has three different trim levels, each of which result in the SUV comfortably seating five passengers.
 The base trim level is the Sport trim, which has received a number of new features that are now available for free including tech features, luxury upgrades, and safety features.

 The Volkswagen Touareg's second trim level is the Wolfsburg Edition, which comes with a few more upgrades compared to the Sport trim.
 The highest trim level is the Executive trim, which has all of the features that the manufacturer has to offer for free.
 Some of the features included are ventilated and heated seats, a sunroof, and a 10-speaker audio system.